mehdialemi/graph/ReadMe.txt

 This repository relates to my thesis in phD of computer engineering.
 Subject of my thesis is "A model for subgraph mining in big graphs".
-The solutions in this repository is going to be expanded to include all topics in the domain of subgraph mining such as
+The solutions in this repository are going to be expanded to include all topics in the domain of sub-graph mining such as
 	1- Clustering coefficient
 	2- Community detection
 	3- Subgraph search